Between 1926 and 1928, the Saar Plebiscite Territory,

 surcharged charity stamps and a brand new series of definitive postage

-At the end of 1926, the Saar Plebiscite Territory began issuing a brand new series of definitive postage stamps.
-The 1926-1927 issues are shown in the first three images above.
+At the end of 1926, the Saar Plebiscite Territory began issuing a brand new series of pictorial definitive postage stamps.
+The 1926-1927 issues are shown in the first three images above (Mi. #108-21, Sc. #120 // #135).
 These new stamps were wider than the previous definitive postage stamps, and one could say the stamps were beginning to get that French-colonial-postage-stamp "look" to them.
 These new stamps were printed in photogravure, and they were all perforated 13 1/2.

-On December 23, 1928, the third set, in what would become an annual charity stamp issue, was place on sale.
-These seven new stamps, shown above, have the same characteristics as previous (and subsequent) surcharged charity stamp issues.
+On December 23, 1928, the third set, in what would become an annual charity stamp issue, was placed on sale.
+These seven new stamps, shown above (Mi. #128-34, Sc. #B9-15), have the same physical characteristics as the previous (and subsequent) annual charity stamp issues.